In memoriam segment: Controversies

 In 2016, at the 58th Annual Grammy Awards, Natalie Cole was featured prominently during the in memoriam segment, appearing on screen for 45 seconds at the end.
 After the segment played, members of her family complained that they wanted a longer tribute to Cole.

 In 2017, during the 89th Academy Awards, one of the images shown as part of the In Memoriam segment was of Jan Chapman (in place of Janet Patterson), who was alive at the time of the telecast.
 The Academy released an apology for the error and stated the mistake was corrected on their website.

 In February 2018, during the week leading up to Super Bowl LII, an in memoriam video that honored recently deceased people associated with the NFL was shown at U.S. Bank Stadium, the venue of the game; one of the honorees in the montage was Aaron Hernandez, a former professional football player who had killed himself in his prison cell ten months earlier.
 Hernandez was convicted, in 2014, for the murder of Odin Lloyd, though the conviction was under appeal at the time of Hernandez's death.

 In April 2018, the Laurence Olivier Awards came under fire for not including Sir Peter Hall, an acclaimed British theatre director, in its in memoriam segment.
 To make up for this omission, the Olivier Awards renamed its Best Director trophy the "Sir Peter Hall Award for Best Director."

 In September 2018, viewers of the 70th Primetime Emmy Awards were outraged when said ceremony's in memoriam segment included recently deceased politician John McCain, but not rapper Mac Miller.

 In March 2025, after the 97th Academy Awards, viewers were visibly outraged when actress Michelle Trachtenberg was not included in the In Memoriam segment, as she died on February 26, 2025, four days before the ceremony.
-Her death was announced one day before the deaths of actor Gene Hackman and his wife Betsy Arakawa, where the former, unlike Trachtenberg, was included in the montage.
+Her death was announced one day before the deaths of actor Gene Hackman and his wife Betsy Arakawa, where Hackman, unlike Trachtenberg, was included in the montage.
 Many viewers condemned her omission, calling it "disrespectful" and "a huge oversight", despite having a more prominent career in television than in film.